Volunteer Nurses, Midwives, Doctors, and Physiotherapists in Malawi

 - We welcome visitors too.
 It’s a fantastic opportunity to gain an insight into the work we do by spending time with our passionate staff and visiting the many varied projects we run.
 For more information, go to the Visit Us in Malawi page.

-- Mwaya Community Dispensary, and Kachere and Kande Health Centres.
+- Mwaya Community Dispensary, Kachere and Kande Health Centres and Chintheche Rural Hospital.

 How To Apply